ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 Using this dog-sitter ([github here](https://github.com/ekiefl/maple)), I've been tracking the behavior of my girlfriend's dog (Maple) when we leave her alone in the apartment.

 I ended that post saying I would report back after acquiring a lot more data and there are a few **logistical updates** on that front.

 First, it is no longer just Maple we are tracking.
 We decided that Kourtney's other dog, **Dexter** (pictured above), should also be in the room.
 Originally we separated them based on anecdotal evidence that they barked more when together than when separated.
 As the data in this post will tell us, keeping them together is a **very good idea**.

 Second, we don't lock Maple in the crate anymore.
-This way she can interact with Dexter and maybe even play with Dexter.
-Instead, they are both now confined to our bedroom.
+This way she can interact and play with Dexter, and pick up new hobbies like destroying our bedroom door (more on that later).

 Finally, there were some complications, which means **I don't have as much data as I wanted**.
 Highlights include: I accidentally deleted about a month of data, the volume knob on my microphone changed and went unnoticed for a month, and my calibration system for event detection kept event rates inconsistent across sessions.
 All of this is sorted out now.